Update!! I've reviewed another map generator, this one for generating Medieval Cities!

 The GitHub page provides the full instructions for creating a map and I won’t repeat them here.
 First thing I tried was to run it without any options and this is what it produced.

 It’s not bad!
-Quite attractive in an old-school fantasy paperback kind of way (which is a stated goal of Martin O’Leary’s origin project).
+Quite attractive in an old-school fantasy paperback kind of way (which is a stated goal of Martin O’Leary’s original project).
 The options allow you to tweak the output using command line arguments.

 You can, for example, show or hide borders, rivers, slopes, contours, cities, tows etc. You can also set the number of towns and cities and adjust the map’s size and level of detail.

-In the above example, I changed the output to 2000x2000 pixels5 and removed labels.
+In the above example, I changed the output to 2000x2000 pixels and removed labels.
 By removing labels, you can easily import the map into your image editor of choice and add your place names, or even colour the map.

 Lastly a word on performance.
 It’s very fast, as you’d expect from an app compiled from C++ — even if it is using Python to do the actual drawing.
 At 1920x1080 and 2000x2000 it generated the map in a matter of seconds.